miaodonghan/ChifanApp/README.md

 Codebase for GoldenClub mobile app written in [React Native](http://facebook.github.io/react-native/).

 ## Setting things up
-install js dependencies
+- Mac OS and XCode are required for iOS development; Android SDK is required for Android development.
+- Development of Android App is well supported on Windows and Linux.
+- Package dependencies are managed by `npm`, native UI component usually require more steps for compilation.
+But usually we only need to :
 ```bash
 npm install
 ```

-you will need XCode installed for iOS development and Android SDK installed for Android development.
-###Compile and deploy your application
+### Compile and deploy your application
 #### iOS
 ```bash
 react_native run-ios
 ```
 #### Android
-  Set ANDROID SDK path first
+  Set Android SDK path first (put in your `.bashrc` in Linux or `bash_profile` in Mac)
 ```
 export ANDROID_HOME=/Users/donghan/Library/Android/sdk
 ```
-  then start
+  then
 ```bash
 react_native run-android
 ```